m4nh/superros/README.md

 ## TF Transforms made easy

-In this example it is clear the benefit of an unified proxy (ie. the *RosNode*) in order to reduce UserApp<->ROS interactions.
+In this example (a simple TF Listener/Broadcaster with some 3D transformations) it is clear the benefit of an unified proxy (ie. the *RosNode*) in order to reduce UserApp<->ROS interactions.
 Moreover, SuperROS uses the robust *PyKDL* library as shared model for 3D Transformations, simplifying code readability and portability.

 <table >
   <tr>